 Undergraduate Teaching

 Dr Lemon taught the 'People, States and Territory' part of the 'Territories, States and Identities' lecture course of the Preliminary Examination.
 He also taught the option courses 'South and Southern Africa' and 'Political Geography of the European Union' for the Final Honour School.
-He is the organising tutor for undergraduates at Mansfield, Merton, and Wadham Colleges.
+He was the organising tutor for undergraduates at Mansfield, Merton, and Wadham Colleges.

 Postgraduate Teaching